 My French Bulldog Is Bleeding From Anus: There can be several reasons that this could be happening—these include Anal gland problems, foreign body ingestion, rat poisoning, Hemorrhage, and Constipation.
-If your French Bulldog has blood coming from their anus, you like anybody would be worried.
+If your French Bulldog has blood coming from its Anus, you, like anybody, would be worried.
 Bleeding from the rectum can be a serious condition that your Frenchie is experiencing.

 Anal Gland Problems Can Cause Bleeding

 Among the most likely reasons for rectal bleeding is an anal gland issue.
 Just inside your Frenchies anus are two scent glands.
-Usually, these scent glands emit a small quantity of odour on the faecal matter as it passes.
+Usually, these scent glands emit a small quantity of odour on the fecal matter as it passes.

 Creating a distinct smell that tells other dogs who the poo belongs to.
-A dog can also emit from their anal glands in reaction to fear and anger — if you have ever been in the vicinity of anal gland liquid you will know of its scent and can be described as a foul fishy smell.
+A dog can also emit from their anal glands in reaction to fear and anger — if you have ever been in the vicinity of anal gland liquid, you will know of its scent, which can be described as a foul fishy smell.

 How Does Anal Abscess Develop?

-Your Frenchies anal glads can become impaired when an obstruction occurs in the duct which passes from the glands to the anus.
+Your Frenchies anal glads can become impaired when an obstruction in the duct passes from the glands to the Anus.

-The common causes of obstruction throughout the duct include producing a softer stool or diarrhoea, infections that lead to the inflammation of the sac and duct.
+The common causes of obstruction throughout the duct include producing softer stool or diarrhea infections that lead to the inflammation of the sac and duct.

 It’s a popular misunderstanding that your Frenchie scooting implies that they have worms.
 Interestingly, worms and parasites are not the cause of inflammation of the anal glands.

-Your French Bulldogs anal glands are usually enlarged at this point and not that painful.
-That being said, when an anal gland infection occurs, your Frenchies rectum can become sore, swollen, and often lead to an abscess.
+Your French Bulldogs’ anal glands are usually enlarged at this point and not that painful.
+That being said, when an anal gland infection occurs, your Frenchies rectum can become sore and swollen and often lead to an abscess.

 As well as, there may be bleeding from the Anus.
 Anal gland infection occurs when obstruction of the duct causes inflammation to the local area.